analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - The left is a generative network - for example, you run the model for a while, train it to predict `y`, then predict `y`
 - Examples: variational autoencoder, masked autoencoders
+- All NLP systems, including LLMs, are of this type
+- They're generative models

 <p align="center">